Battle of Towton: Setting

 In 1461 England was in the sixth year of the Wars of the Roses, a series of civil wars between the houses of York and Lancaster over the English throne.
-The Lancastrians backed the reigning King of England, Henry VI, a weak and indecisive man who suffered from intermittent bouts of madness.
-The leader of the Yorkists was initially Richard, Duke of York, who resented the dominance of a small number of aristocrats favoured by the king, principally his close relatives, the Beaufort family.
+The Lancastrians backed the reigning king of England, Henry VI, a weak and indecisive man who suffered from intermittent bouts of madness.
+The leader of the Yorkists was initially Richard, Duke of York, who resented the dominance of a small number of aristocrats favoured by the king, principally the king's close relatives, the Beaufort family.
 Fuelled by rivalries between influential supporters of both factions, York's attempts to displace Henry's favourites from power led to war.
 After capturing Henry at the Battle of Northampton in 1460, the duke, who was of royal blood, issued his claim to the throne.
 Even York's closest supporters among the nobility were reluctant to usurp the dynasty; the nobles passed by a majority vote the Act of Accord, which ruled that the duke and his heirs would succeed to the throne upon Henry's death.

-The Queen of England, Margaret of Anjou, refused to accept an arrangement that deprived her son—Edward of Westminster—of his birthright.
+Henry VI's wife, Queen Margaret, refused to accept an arrangement that deprived their son, Edward of Westminster, of his birthright.
 She had fled to Scotland after the Yorkist victory at Northampton; there she began raising an army, promising her followers the freedom to plunder on the march south through England.
 Her Lancastrian supporters also mustered in the north of England, preparing for her arrival.
-York marched with his army to meet this threat but he was lured into a trap at the Battle of Wakefield and killed.
-The duke and his second son, Edmund, Earl of Rutland were decapitated by the Lancastrians and their heads were impaled on spikes atop the Micklegate Bar, a gatehouse of the city of York.
+York marched with his army to meet this threat but he was lured into a trap at the battle of Wakefield and killed.
+The duke and his second son, Edmund, Earl of Rutland, were decapitated by the Lancastrians and their heads were impaled on spikes atop the Micklegate Bar, a gatehouse of the city of York.
 The leadership of the House of York passed to the duke's heir, Edward.